-The following properties of our universe are certified by science and can be called established laws of our reality, reflecting what scientists believe to be realistic:
+Hence, the following properties of our universe have been certified by science.
+They are among the established laws of our reality, reflecting what scientists believe to be realistic:

 The laws of physics always apply inside their realm, for instance, Newton’s first law of motion, which states that a change in the speed or direction of the movement of a body requires a force.

 The universe started with a big bang.
 Life on this planet emerged from chemical processes, and evolution shaped it.
 There is no evidence of a creator.

 We are biological organisms, and our consciousnesses reside in our bodies.
 There is no spirit or soul.

 Evidence to the contrary might indicate that we do live inside a simulation.
 Meaningful coincidences suggest there is an intelligent force directing events.
 The paranormal defies the laws of physics from time to time.
 Evidence for reincarnation indicates that we are not biological organisms.
 But meaningful coincidences can materialise by chance.
 And there may be laws of reality we do not know.
 And there is plenty of evidence of the consciousness residing in the body while only a few people remember a previous life.
 A convincing case for us living in a simulation requires clarification as to why it is the best explanation for our existence.
 The clarification might consist of the following parts: